Scott Malone (baseball)

-Andrew Scott Malone is an American college baseball coach and former first baseman.
+Andrew Scott Malone (born April 16, 1971) is an American college baseball coach and former first baseman.
 Malone is the head coach of the Texas A&M–Corpus Christi Islanders baseball team.

 Playing career

 Malone attended Cooper High School in Abilene, Texas.
 Malone played for the school's varsity baseball team under the direction of his father, Andy.
 Malone then enrolled at the Texas Christian University (TCU), to play college baseball for the TCU Horned Frogs baseball team.

 As a freshman at Texas Christian University in 1990, Malone had a .358 batting average, a .408 on-base percentage (OBP) and a .516 SLG.
 He was one of the Southwest Conference's best hitters.

 In the 1992 season as a junior, Malone hit 7 home runs and 17 doubles.

 In 2012, Malone was elected into the Texas Christian University Athletics Hall of Fame.

 Coaching career

 On July 23, 2004, Malone was named an assistant coach at UNLV.

 On July 2, 2007, Malone was named the head coach of the Texas A&M–Corpus Christi Islanders baseball program.